Systems of Twinned Systems: A Systematic Literature Review: Background and related work

-A System of Systems (SoS) is a system composed of multiple independent systems that collaborate to achieve outcomes that no single system could accomplish alone \cite{maier1998architecting}.
+A SoS is a system composed of multiple independent systems that collaborate to achieve outcomes that no single system could accomplish alone \cite{maier1998architecting}.
+In ISO/IEC/IEEE~15288, a SoS is described as a configuration in which each constituent system retains its own management, goals, and resources, while coordinating within the SoS to achieve higher-level objectives \cite{7106435}.
 SoS are increasingly used to manage complexity in domains where adaptability, scalability, and interoperability are essential.
 INCOSE identifies SoS as a key enabler for future systems, particularly in addressing global challenges that require scalable, distributed, and coordinated solutions \cite{incose2035}.

 In SoS, each constituent system maintains operational and managerial independence, i.e., it can function and evolve on its own.
 These systems are also geographically distributed, exhibit heterogeneous capabilities, and are dynamically reconfigurable.
 Most importantly, SoS exhibit emergent behavior---capabilities that arise from the interaction of components, rather than being explicitly designed \cite{maier1998architecting, holland1995hidden}.